QARANC.co.uk

 Abandoned Soldier

-The Abandoned Soldier project www.theabandonedsoldier.com has been founded to raise the funds needed (approximately £75,000) to make the statue permanent.
+The project has been founded to raise the funds needed (approximately £75,000) to make the statue permanent.
 It is hoped that the project will become a rallying point for individuals and organisations involved with post-combat stress, homelessness and the many other issues affecting servicemen and ex-servicemen.
 A number of charities have already expressed interest in working with the project.

 The Abandoned Soldier statue, modelled on the face of a British ex-soldier, was originally created for a 2007 BBC TV programme made by journalist Tim Samuels as part of the 3-part series ‘Power to the People’, which aimed to give a voice to various disenfranchised groups.
 ‘The Battle of Trafalgar Square’ saw a ‘platoon’ of ex-servicemen – many with shocking and moving stories to tell - install the striking sculpture in front of Nelson’s Column.